cedriclecalvez/IaC-CP2-UNIR/README.md

 # IaC-CP2-UNIR

-IaC to create two instances in Azure cloud provider.
-Using Terraform and Ansible, I want a VM with Podman and a web app and in the other instance I want a cluster Kubernetes with an app having persistance data.

-# IaC-CP2-UNIR

 This project uses Infrastructure as Code (IaC) to create resources in the Azure cloud provider.
 It leverages Terraform and Ansible to provision and configure the following:

 1. A Virtual Machine (VM) with Podman and a web application.